 A video of the children was taken each day.
 On the first day, the children appeared confused and bored as they peered apprehensively around their big empty classroom.

 But, by the second day, the kids were playing with chairs and blankets, making dens by draping blankets over tables and weighing them down with shoes.

-Kathy Sylva, professor of educational psychology at Oxford University, concluded from her study with over 3000 children aged three to five that “when children have a large number of toys there seems to be a distraction element, and when children are distracted they do not learn or play well.”
+Kathy Sylva, Professor of Educational Psychology at Oxford University, concluded after studying over 3000 children aged three to five that “when children have a large number of toys there seems to be a distraction element, and when children are distracted they do not learn or play well.”
 Her research shows that children with fewer toys whose parents spend more time reading, singing or playing with them surpass those from even more affluent backgrounds.

-Dr John Richer, paediatric psychologist at John Radcliffe hospital in Oxford explains that when children receive a new toy they go through two stages: exploration followed by play.
+Dr John Richer, Pediatric Psychologist at John Radcliffe hospital in Oxford explains that when children receive a new toy they go through two stages: exploration followed by play.

 And in play mode, a child asks: “What can I do with this toy?”.

 It is during play mode that creativity, imagination, initiative, and adaptability thrive.
 When children are confronted by too many toys, they spend more time exploring and less time playing.

 Ironically, it seems that by providing fewer toys, we provide more time for play.